LDCSB Library Mission Statement

 Forest of Reading

-An exciting reading program that allows students to take place in selecting winning authors is coming to St. Theresa this year.
+An exciting reading program that allows students to take part in selecting winning authors is coming to St. Theresa this year.
 This program is entitled the Forest of Reading.
-Check out the list of nominated books here.
 Blue Spruce is for FDK-Grade 2 and this will be run during library period.
 Silver Birch Express is for Grades 3-4 and will be run as a club at lunch recess, Silver Birch Fiction is for Grades 5-6 and will also be run as a club.
 Red Maple will be run independently by those 7-8s that are interested.

 Looking forward to a great year of reading!